-Probabilistic genotyping: use of statistical modelling informed by biological data, statistical theory, computer algorithms and/or probability distributions to infer genotypes and/or calculate likelihood ratios.
+Probabilistic genotyping: use of statistical modelling informed by biological data, statistical theory, computer algorithms and/or probability distributions to infer genotypes and/or calculate likelihood ratios

-Pull-up: an artefact that may occur during analysis of fluorescently labelled DNA fragments when signal from one dye colour channel produces artificial peaks in another, usually adjacent colour, at a similar position on the horizontal axis in an electropherogram; sometimes referred to as bleed-through or spectral calibration failure.
+Pull-up: an artefact that might occur during analysis of fluorescently labelled DNA fragments when signal from one dye colour channel produces artificial peaks in another (usually adjacent) colour, at a similar position on the horizontal axis in an electropherogram; sometimes referred to as bleed-through or spectral calibration failure.

-Short tandem repeats (STR): multiple copies of an identical (or similar) DNA sequence arranged in direct succession where the repeat sequence unit is between two base pairs and six base pairs in length.
+Short tandem repeat (STR): multiple copies of an identical (or similar) DNA sequence arranged in direct succession where the repeat sequence unit is between two base pairs and six base pairs in length (but normally between three and five base pair in forensic analysis).
 The number of repeat units can vary between individuals.

-Stutter product: a minor peak primarily appearing one repeat unit smaller than the primary STR allele; this results from strand slippage during the amplification process; usually <15% of the height of the true allele peak.
+Stutter product: a minor peak primarily appearing one repeat unit smaller than the primary STR allele; this results from strand slippage during the amplification process; usually <15% of the height of the true allele peak in high quality DNA.